Windows 10 Hibernate not Working: Why & How to Fix

-As already mentioned, these issues might be fixed as soon as you update the system of your device; in this way everything will be compatible with Windows 8 / Windows 8.1 / Windows 10 thus all the in-built features will smoothly run, as it were before applying the Windows update.
+As already mentioned, these issues might be fixed as soon as you update the system of your device; in this way, everything will be compatible with Windows 10 thus, all the in-built features will smoothly run, as they were before applying the Windows update.

 2. Reset your power plan

-- Go to your Start Screen and press “Wind + R” keyboard keys > in the Run box enter “control”.
+- Go to your Start Screen and press Windows + R keyboard keys and type control in the Run box.
 This will launch the Control Panel window.

-- From there just select and delete the custom power plan or reset the default power plans that are featured on your Windows 8, 8.1, 10 device.
+- From there, select and delete the custom power plan or reset the default power plans featured on your Windows 10 device.